chinapedia/wikipedia.abstract.en/Page/Buckminster_Fuller.md

 Influence and legacy

-Buckminsterfullerene_animated.gif is a type of fullerene with the formula C₆₀.
+is a type of fullerene with the formula C₆₀.
 The names are homages to Buckminster Fuller, whose geodesic domes they resemble.]]

 Among the many people who were influenced by Buckminster Fuller are: Constance Abernathy,[113] Ruth Asawa,[114] J. Baldwin,[115][116] Michael Ben-Eli,[117] Pierre Cabrol,[118] John Cage, Joseph Clinton,[119] Peter Floyd,[120] Medard Gabel,[121] Michael Hays,[122], Ted Nelson,[123] David Johnston,[124] Peter Jon Pearce,[125] Shoji Sadao,[126] Edwin Schlossberg,[127] Kenneth Snelson,[128][129][130] Robert Anton Wilson[131] and Stewart Brand.[132]